KCprsnlcc/KCprsnlcc/README.md

----

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Khadaffe Sulaiman, a budding programmer exploring the world of programming with a focus on Laravel and Python.
+I'm Khadaffe Sulaiman, a passionate programmer diving into the realms of data analytics and machine learning with Python.

 ## About Me 👨🏻‍💻

-- **Interests**: Coding, Learning new technologies, Open-source projects
+- **Interests**: Coding, Exploring data, Building models
-- **Current Focus**: Enhancing my skills in Laravel, Python, and web development
+- **Current Focus**: Developing PilarEase, a capstone project integrating data analytics and machine learning models.
-- **Goal**: To build innovative and impactful projects
+- **Goal**: To create impactful solutions leveraging data and AI technologies.

 ## What I'm Working On 🚀

-- **Learning**: Deepening my knowledge of Laravel and Python through practical applications.
-- **Projects**: Developing small projects and contributing to open-source.
+- **Learning**: Delving deeper into Python for data analysis, machine learning, and visualization.
+- **Projects**: Building PilarEase, incorporating text classification, text generation, and data visualization functionalities.
-- **Courses**: Taking online courses to continuously improve my skills.
+- **Courses**: Enriching my knowledge through online courses focused on data science and machine learning.

 ## Get in Touch 📫